palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 ![Graph reflecting response times for various Cassandra configurations](0016-cassandra-params.png)

-These benchmarks were run with a 50% hit rate.
+The next set of benchmarks were run with a 50% hit rate.
 Note that this is rare in practice, as in practice after each miss we will try to roll back the transaction by inserting a -1 entry into the transactions table.

 | Concurrency | Metric |    tx1 |    tx2 | tx2 + BF | tx2 + BFII | tx2 + BFIICK[16] | tx2 + BFIICK[64] |
 |------------:|-------:|-------:|-------:|---------:|-----------:|-----------------:|-----------------:|